 The BLAST OSA results were published in the European Respiratory Journal in October 2019.
 Screening exclusion criteria included in-lab sleep study test results, AHI that was above 60 or below 20 based on the 2014 American Academy of Sleep Medicine recommended scoring guidelines, or a patient having a non-supine AHI less than 10.
 Another 18% of patients were excluded from the trial due to CCC.
 A total of 27 participants underwent the implantation procedure of the Genio system.
-Of these participants, 63% (17/27) were men with a mean age of 55.9 ± 12.0 years and a mean body mass index of 27.4 ± 3.0 kg/m2.
+Of these participants, 63% (17/27) were men with a mean age of $55.9 \pm 12.0$ years and a mean body mass index of $27.4 \pm 3.0$ kg/m2.
 Twenty-two patients completed the protocol, and the trial met all primary, secondary and exploratory endpoints.
 In the six-month data, the mean individual reduction in AHI events per hour decreased 47.3%.
-Participants' AHI decreased from 23.7 ± 12.2 to 12.9 ± 10.1 , representing a mean change of 10.8 events/hour (p<0.0001).
+Participants' AHI decreased from $23.7 \pm 12.2$ to $12.9 \pm 10.1$ , representing a mean change of 10.8 events/hour (p-value<0.0001).
+In statistics, a p-value is a number calculated from a statistical test.
+It provides the probability that a null hypothesis (e.g., there is no treatment effect) is true for the particular set of observations being tested.
+The smaller the p-value (typically < 0.05), the stronger the evidence that the null hypothesis should be rejected in favor of an alternative hypothesis (e.g., there is a treatment effect greater than a given threshold).
+A p-value less than 0.05 is said to be statistically significant.
+It indicates strong evidence against the null hypothesis, as there is less than a 5% probability that the null hypothesis is correct.